Knee Pain Is Burdensome

 My husband and I both suffer from different types of arthritis.
-Mine is neck arthritis, my husband’s is knee arthritis.
+Mine is neck arthritis, my husband’s was knee and now shoulder osteoarthritis.
 To help me find a top-tier manufacturer of natural dietary supplements, I devised a list of 30 questions concerning standards of excellence that led my husband and I to the company referenced in the Landmark Study below.
 It’s the only one that we trust for nutritional supplementation.

 The 2006 study was conducted in collaboration with researchers from the U.C.
 Berkeley School of Public Health comparing people who took either no supplements or other brands of multivitamins.
 For details, go to:

 The Landmark Study

 Three pain supplements for rheumatoid arthritis knee symptoms